Purified Recycled Water

 Water is a precious resource, and it doesn’t always rain where and when we need it to.

-Purified recycled water is a safe method of re-treating and re-using water that would otherwise go to waste.
+Purified recycled water is a safe method of re-treating and re-using water.

 By using purified recycled water to replenish south-east Queensland’s largest water storage, Lake Wivenhoe, we have a safe and sustainable way to supplement our drinking water.